 Just about everybody who visits the tiny capital of Slovenia feels the same way.
 And as much as I would love to be unique, I couldn’t help joining the crowd on this one–Ljubljana is special.
 It’s beautiful, for one thing: classical buildings mix with Art Deco architecture, a castle is perched on the hilltop, the green Ljubljanica River curves beguilingly through the center of town.
 The city is big enough to keep you occupied, but small enough that the center feels intimate and easygoing.
 And finally, the town symbol is a dragon.
 You can’t get cooler than that.

 What struck me most during our few days there was just how quiet and uncrowded it was.
 There were buskers, live music, and plenty of tourists in the pedestrian center, especially when it cooled off in the evenings, but two blocks away it would be silent but for the rush of an occasional car.
 We weren’t fighting over sidewalk space with tour groups, or shutting our windows against street noise.
 It was blissful to walk or bike along the tree-lined avenues next to the river without worrying about traffic.
 It felt like there was some magic at work, a spell to keep the city relaxed and peaceful.

-We didn’t do much (if any) traditional sightseeing in Ljubljana, choosing instead to wander the streets, on foot or by bike.
+We didn’t do much (if any) traditional sightseeing in Ljubljana, choosing instead to wander the streets, on foot or by bike, that was essentially an electric mountain bike for sale.
 Here were a few of our favorite discoveries:

 Where to eat and drink in Ljubljana